particle-iot/docs/docs/connect.md

 - **Flashing cyan**: Connecting to Spark Cloud
 - **Breathing cyan**: Connected to Spark Cloud

-It looks something like this:

-<iframe class="vine-embed" src="https://vine.co/v/hFwubhA3JXV/embed/simple" width="320" height="320" frameborder="0"></iframe>
+<iframe class="vine-embed" src="https://vine.co/v/hFdj1TJjA9M/embed/simple" width="320" height="320" frameborder="0"></iframe>

 Once the Spark Core has connected, your phone will "claim" the Core and attach it to your account.
-Then you'll get to name your Core:
+Then you'll get to name your Core.

-<iframe class="vine-embed" src="https://vine.co/v/hFdj1TJjA9M/embed/simple" width="320" height="320" frameborder="0"></iframe>

 *NOTE: If the Spark Core has been claimed by someone else, the app won't recognize it.
 If you need to transfer a Spark Core to another account, email us at [hello@spark.io](mailto:hello@spark.io).*

+<iframe class="vine-embed" src="https://vine.co/v/hFdPKul226i/embed/simple" width="320" height="320" frameborder="0"></iframe>

 If you are connecting multiple Cores, you'll go through this naming process for each Core.
-You'll know which one is which by the rainbow signal:
+You'll know which one is which by the rainbow signal.

-<iframe class="vine-embed" src="https://vine.co/v/hFdPKul226i/embed/simple" width="320" height="320" frameborder="0"></iframe>
+<iframe class="vine-embed" src="https://vine.co/v/hFdxB9lHOmv/embed/simple" width="320" height="320" frameborder="0"></iframe>

 Once you've finished naming your Cores, you can control them with Tinker!
 Try *digitalWrite* on D7 to turn on the user LED.

-<iframe class="vine-embed" src="https://vine.co/v/hFdxB9lHOmv/embed/simple" width="320" height="320" frameborder="0"></iframe>

 ## Smart Config with the TI app